‘Everyone is supportive here’: Chiefs fans celebrate more than a big win with their sober watch party

 WICHITA, Kan.
-(KSNW) – Just like any big game watch party John Taylor’s home is filled with loud cheers, tons of snacks, and a smooth beverage.
+(KSNW) – Just like any Super Bowl watch party, John Taylor’s home is filled with loud cheers, tons of snacks, and a smooth beverage.
 The catch is it’s non-alcoholic.

 “Problem I had back in the day was I didn’t know how to have a good time without having a drink,” said Taylor.